-The Authority Loans were granted to the Company in connection with the State of Ohio's economic development programs.
-The proceeds from these loans were used by the Company to support its efforts in developing software solutions for its customers.
+The Authority Loans were granted to Intellinetics Ohio in connection with the State of Ohio's economic development programs.
+The proceeds from these loans were used by Intellinetics Ohio to support its efforts in developing software solutions for its customers.

-These Authority Loans are subject to certain covenants and reporting requirements.
-Intellinetics is required to, within three years of the respective loan origination dates of each of the Authority Loans, have created and/or retained an aggregate of 25 full time jobs in the State of Ohio.
-Should Intellinetics not have attained these employment levels by the respective dates, then the interest rates on the Authority Loans shall increase to 10% per annum.
-In July, 2014, the Company informed the State of Ohio that it would not meet the employment level of 15 new full-time employees as well as retain 10 existing full-time employees.
-As a result of this non-compliance with a covenant of Authority Loan No. 1, the Development Services Agency exercised its right to increase the interest rate from 6.0% to 7.0%, effective October 1, 2014.
-The approximate impact of this increase is to raise the Company's balloon payment by \$6,000 on Authority Loan No. 1, which is due in September 2015.
-We have had past instances of non-compliance with certain of the loan covenants.
-We are currently in compliance with the all other loan covenants.
-There can be no assurance that we will not become non-compliant with one or more of these covenants in the future.
+The Authority Loans are subject to certain covenants and reporting requirements.
+Intellinetics Ohio is required to, within three years of the respective loan origination dates of each of the Authority Loans, have created and/or retained an aggregate of 25 full time jobs in the State of Ohio.
+If Intellinetics has not attained these employment levels by the respective dates, then the interest rates on the Authority Loans shall increase to 10% per annum.
+In July 2014, Intellinetics Ohio informed the State of Ohio that it would not meet the required employment level.
+As a result of this non-compliance with a covenant of Authority Loan No. 1, the Ohio State Development Authority exercised its right to increase the interest rate from 6.0% to 7.0%, effective October 1, 2014.
+The approximate impact of this increase is to raise Intellinetics Ohio's balloon payment by \$6,000 on Authority Loan No. 1, which is due, as amended on August 1, 2018.
+Intellinetics Ohio has had past instances of non-compliance with all the other loan covenants.
+There can be no assurance that Intellinetics Ohio will not become non-compliant with one or more of these covenants in the future.